 Thesis and Final Examination.
 Copies of the completed thesis must be provided to the examining committee two weeks before the examination.
-The final oral examination focuses on the work of the thesis and, according to the Institute regulations, must be held at least two weeks before the degree is conferred.
-In addition to the two copies of the final thesis required by the Institute, a third copy must be submitted to the option office.
+The final oral examination focuses on the work of the thesis and, according to Institute regulations, must be held at least two weeks before the degree is conferred.